moritzrinow/passcheck/README.md

 #### passcheck add [context] [username] --f
 #### -> Enter password
-The -f flag forces an update if that entry already exists.
+The --f flag forces an update if that entry already exists.

 ### Checking credentials